tjjmoto/hw-ruby-intro/README.md

 *   When it asks for a username and password, that is your GITHUB username and password, not UCCS.
 Read error messages, and double check that **all** of your files show up and are openable on the github website!
 *   Make sure your files are actually being added!
 If files are missing, do a `git add `on the missing folders or files and then commit and push again. `git status `will also show you changes that are staged for commit.

-On the github website (<code>[https://github.com/UCCS-CS300/](https://github.com/UCCS-CS3300-Spring2017/instructor_test_account.git)</code>YOURUCCSUSERNAME), you should see two folders: <code>hw-ruby-intro</code> and <code>hw-ruby-more, </code>where each can be opened and contain your modified code.
+On the github website (<code>[https://github.com/UCCS-CS4300-5300/](https://github.com/UCCS-CS4300-5300/instructor_test_account.git)</code>YOURUCCSUSERNAME), you should see two folders: <code>hw-ruby-intro</code> and <code>hw-ruby-more, </code>where each can be opened and contain your modified code.

 _Note: Github will possibly be covered in the class if needed- for now, this is all you need.
 Understand what each command means and READ ALL OUTPUT!_

 * If you mistype the address, follow the information here to correct the address: https://help.github.com/articles/changing-a-remote-s-url/

 ** Note that you can also just type `git commit. `This will open up an editor if you set one up in the setup instructions.
 See Setup to install and set an editor. ([changeable](http://stackoverflow.com/questions/2596805/how-do-i-make-git-use-the-editor-of-my-choice-for-commits)- instructions here).
 Then it will show you everything that `git status` does and has you input your text that documents your change.  `-m` is a shortcut to bypass the text editor, BUT it also makes you more blind to what will be committed.

-To make sure that your travis.yml committed properly, check it's output!
-Go to: https://travis-ci.com/github/UCCS-CS4300-5300/YOURUCCSUSERNAME The execution of your test runs will be shown and will be used in part for grading.

-2. Submit your code on Canvas
+2. Submit your code on Canvas as an extra backup

 	```
 	cd /root/environment/homework/hw-ruby-intro`